-The Chinese paper currency is in red, white and yellow paper, with gilt letter-ing and gorgeous little hand drawn derices.
+The Chinese paper currency is in red, white and yellow paper, with gilt letter-ing and gorgeous little hand drawn de-vices.
 The bills, to the ordinary financier, might pass for washing bills, but they are worth good money in the Flowery Kingdom.

 Italian notes are of all sizes, shapes and colors.
-The smaller bills-five and ten lire notes-are printed on white paper in pink, blue and carmine inks, and orna-mented with a finely-engraved vignette of King Humbert.
+The smaller bills-five and ten lire notes-are printed on white paper in pink, blue and carmine inks, and orna-mented with a finely-engraved vignette of King Humbert,

-The one-hundred rouble note of Russia is barred from top to bottom with all the shown through a prism.
+The one-hundred rouble note of Russia is barrel from top to bottom with all the colors of the rainbow, bleuded as shown through a prism.
 In the center, in bold relief, stands a large, finely executed vignette of the Empress Catherine I. This is in black.
 The other engraving is not at all intricate or elaborate, but is well done in dark and light brown and black inks.
 The Australian bill is printed on lightcolored, thick paper, which shows none of the silk fiber marks or geometric lines used in American currency as a protection against counterfeiting.